poohlaga/curriculum/TEMPLATE.md

 ## Understanding the Internet through Herbivore

 ## Authors
-Herbivore is made and maintained by [Surya Mattu](https://github.com/samatt) and Jen Kagan.
-Ingrid Burrington, Eve Weinber and Pedro Galvao Cesar De Oliveira have also contributed to the project.
+Herbivore is made and maintained by [Surya Mattu](https://github.com/samatt) and [Jen Kagan](https://github.com/kaganjd).
+[Ingrid Burrington](https://github.com/lifewinning), [Eve Weinberg](https://github.com/evejweinberg) and Pedro Galvao Cesar De Oliveira have also contributed to the project.
 Herbivore was made with the support of NYU's Interactive Telecommunications Program and their Something-In-Residence fellowship.
 Curriculum written by Lauren Gardner.

 ## Essential Questions
 - What information is my computer sharing about me or my online activity?